Educators Blog

 African Immigration

 Since the 1980s, there has been a surge in immigration to the United States from the African continent.
 African immigrants represent various nations, cultures, languages, and religions.
 Their immigration experiences are also very diverse and Africans leave their home countries and immigrate to the United States for various reasons.
 African immigrants come to the United States by several methods including work/student visa, refugee resettlement, family reunification, political asylum, and the U.S. Diversity Lottery.
-Whatever method they come, African immigrants are building new lives, new communities, and new hopes all over the United States, including Philadelphia.
+By whatever method they come, African immigrants are building new lives, new communities, and new hopes all over the United States, including Philadelphia.

 Topics